valentijnkap/Functional-Programming/readme.md

 }
 ```

-And called those function 4 times with the right data:
+And called the function 4 times with the correct data:

 ```javascript
 createLine(amsterdam, "amsterdam-line", "green")